-You are interested in becoming a leader in the field of pediatric health equity and are seeking dedicated training in recognizing and addressing structural causes of health inequity, including development of leadership and advocacy skills, formation of community partnerships, understanding how to mobilize resources to create effective change, and becoming part of a community of pediatricians dedicated to advancing health justice.
+You are interested in becoming a leader in the field of pediatric health equity and are seeking dedicated training in recognizing and addressing structural causes of health inequity, including the development of leadership and advocacy skills, formation of community partnerships, understanding how to mobilize resources to create effective change, and becoming part of a community of pediatricians dedicated to advancing health justice.

 You are interested in building inclusive partnerships with community members and organizations to advocate for communities that are furthest from health justice with a liberatory and anti-oppression lens.

-You have lived experiences in health or other social inequities and you are motivated to reflect and build on your personal strengths to become a leading voice of change.
+You have lived experiences in health or other social inequities, and you are motivated to reflect and build on your personal strengths to become a leading voice of change.